stefanos-larkou/random-walks/README.md

 - **main.py**: The main script.
 It includes a GUI built with tkinter for configuring and running the simulation.

 ## Usage
-### Main Program
+### Script
 1. Run `main.py` to launch the GUI.
-2. Configure the simulation parameters.
+2. Configure the simulation parameters using the provided inputs.
 3. Click on the "Run Simulations" button.
 4. The animation or static plot of the simulation will appear.